228th (Edinburgh) Heavy Anti-Aircraft Battery, Royal Artillery

-228th (Edinburgh) Heavy Anti-Aircraft Battery, Royal Artillery was a Scottish air defence unit of Britain's Territorial Army (TA) formed in the City of Edinburgh during the period of international tension leading up to the outbreak of World War II.
+228th (Edinburgh) Heavy Anti-Aircraft Battery, Royal Artillery was a Scottish air defence unit of Britain's Territorial Army (TA) formed around Edinburgh during the period of international tension leading up to the outbreak of World War II.
 It defended Eastern Scotland during the early part of the war and then served in the defence of Gibraltar.
 Its successor unit served in the postwar TA as air defence artillery and as engineers until 1999.